zxy110/image_restoration_tools/README.md

 You can set enhancement path by set $path_length$, the smaller the value, the shorter the recovery time will be. if the degrading process is known as JPEG/Gaussian BLUR, set $isJPEG/isBLUR$ true separately

-You can install our package by pip:
+You can either install our package by pip:
 ```
 pip install image_restoration_tools
 ```